To learn about what your community is doing and how you can contribute to the sustainability efforts in our area click on puzzle below.

 Although it wasn't always coined "sustainability," Saint Anthony has long valued the wise use of its natural resources, and continues to be a leader in the state on sustainability and stormwater best practices.
 Here's a timeline of sustainability events:

-- In the early 1970s, Ray Haik (Legal Council for Village) was the President of the Izaak Walton League and received a plaque for his environmental improvements from the MN Jaycees club.
+In the early 1970s, Ray Haik (legal counsel for the Village) was the President of the Izaak Walton League and received an award for his environmental improvements from the MN Jaycees club.

-- In 1973, Sally Haik (First Female City Council Member) addressed pollution levels in Silver Lake.
-She made movements to protect the lake from fertilizer, weed killer, salt and dirt (Gail D. Olson, A Village in the City, 2011).
+In 1973, Sally Haik (first female city council member) addressed pollution levels in Silver Lake.
+She took action to protect the lake from fertilizer, weed killer, salt and dirt (Gail D. Olson, A Village in the City, 2011).

 On February 14, 2011, City Council passed a resolution authorizing the city to participate in the state's voluntary GreenStep program.